 Adipocytes have specific needs and confront enormous challenges during their life cycle.
 Not only do they process and store molar quantities of lipids, face severe architectural constraints to accommodate cytoplasm and organelles, and mobilize lipids when needed, but they also maintain and regulate a very active repertoire of secreted products of both protein and lipid nature, and withstand the stresses associated with their physiological function under circumstances of additional burden such as exposure to excess nutrients.
 During differentiation, these cells undergo a massive and remarkable transformation, introducing all of these properties into a fibroblast-like cell.
 Hence, adipocyte differentiation requires active stress management and adaptation of organelle capacity to the synthetic, secretory and other demands of the cell.
 We are currently exploring the regulation and involvement of endoplasmic reticulum responses during this process and how the function of this organelle is coupled to differentiation and proper function of adipocytes.
+Most recently, we discovered an unexpected role for adipocytes and adipocyte UPR pathways in supporting lactational metabolism.
+Adaptations to lactation involve one of the most profound transformations of adipose tissue, and this process is critical for the success of breast feeding, a fundamental requirement for mammalian survival.
+Hence, we are interested in exploring this unique biology and underlying mechanisms further.

-Suggested reading from Hotamisligil Lab:
+Suggested reading from our lab:

 Wellen K, Fucho R, Gregor MF, Furuhashi M, Morgan C, Lindstad T, Vaillancourt E, Gorgun CZ, Saatcioglu F, Hotamisligil GS.
 Coordinated regulation of nutrient and inflammatory responses by STAMP2 is essential for metabolic homeostasis.
 Cell 2007, 129:537-548.
 Abstract| PDF